vimpostor/quickcurver/NETWORK.md

 * Position as QPointF
 * Allowed users as uint8_t
 * index of collector as int (if spawned, this must be -1)

+### Settings from server

+The server sends the following data:

+* Game dimension as QPoint